Research Robots Humanoid Applications Industries Technology Contact

 Can I use EtherCAT with ROS or ROS 2?

-Yes, there are several open-source and commercial EtherCAT masters available for Linux that integrate with ROS/ROS 2 (such as SOEM or the EtherLab master).
-This allows high-level navigation stacks to communicate directly with real-time hardware drivers.
+Yes, there are open-source and commercial EtherCAT masters for Linux that integrate seamlessly with ROS/ROS 2 (like SOEM or EtherLab).
+High-level navigation stacks can talk directly to real-time hardware drivers.

 What is the maximum cable length between nodes?

-Like standard Ethernet, the distance between two EtherCAT nodes can be up to 100 meters (328 ft) using copper cable.
-For AGVs, distances are usually very short, but this range is useful for communication between the AGV and fixed infrastructure if using optical links.
+Like standard Ethernet, EtherCAT nodes can span up to 100 meters (328 ft) on copper cable.
+AGV runs are usually short, but this reach shines for linking to fixed infrastructure via optical links.

 What happens if a cable breaks or a device fails?